Baked Shrimp with Tomatoes and Feta! A 20 minute no fail recipe you are gonna love!

 I have been rummaging around the blog basement for some of your favorite recipes that need a facelift!
 This super easy to make shrimp dish has all the components you guys love.
 It’s fast, fresh and healthy! (also low in calories.
 279 per serving…your welcome :).

 Yup…this one needed an up doo, thats for sure!
 I love the addition of kalamatas in the original post but didn’t have any on hand.
 I didn’t miss them much and it helped to reduce the fat and calories quite a bit!

 You and your waistline will love this Baked Shrimp with Tomatoes and Feta!

 I used 21-25 per pound shrimp that I buy at Costco.
 Raw with tail on.
 I like the look of the tails on..kinda fancy.
 You can get them with the tails off but I like to pluck them off while I’m eating.
 It’s a dinner activity and I get bored easily….

 This would be great served with crusty bread to mop up that sauce.
 And good enough for company.
 Maybe in separate little au gratin dishes.
 More fancy pants!

 Serve with a simple salad and copious amounts of wine.
 You can go with white or red on this one.
 A lighter variety red like pinot noir or a blend would go perfect with this.

 Another super fast 20 minute shrimp dinner is my Shrimp and Orzo Skillet.
 Everything in one pan!

-I also really love this Sheet Pan Shrimp Dinner!
+We also really love this Sheet Pan Shrimp Dinner!
 Over salad or in a tortilla…super fresh and fast!

 To healthy, fast and fresh dinners!